 DO YOU NEED NEW RUNNING SHOES?
 7 SIGNS THAT TELL YOU WHEN TO REPLACE YOUR OLD ONES

-Your beloved and longtime running shoes are the dearest BFFs to your feet.
-You wear them everywhere you go and you never miss a day not wearing them.
+You wear your beloved and longtime running shoes everywhere you go and you never miss a day not wearing them.
 They bring nothing but comfort and safety to your feet.
-It's an unbreakable friendship between them.
-One day, your shoes decided to backstab your feet.
+Only one day, they decided to backstab you.
 They’ve now become painful and discomforting.
 What a horrific ending to a beautiful and long friendship.

-If your running shoes are no longer cozy, this is a sign to replace them with new ones.
+If your running shoes are no longer cozy, this is a clear sign to replace them with new ones.
 Follow this blog post to find out the 7 indications.
-If BFFs come and go, so do running shoes.

 NB: We included a fun test at the end that lets you know whether or not you own good running shoes.